dkbalachandar/effective-java-notes/README.md

   return result;
 }
 ```
+Another common source of memory leaks is caches, Hence use WeakHashMap to represent the cache.
-Another common source of memory leaks are caches,  listeners and other callbacks.
+A third common source of memory leaks is lisenters and other callbacks.
+If clients register callbacks, but never deregister them explicitly.
+To solve it store only weak references to them, for instance storing them as keys in a WeakHashMap.

+Use a Heap Profiler tool to find unseen memory leaks.

 #### Item 8: Avoid finalizers and cleaners
 Finalizers are unpredictable, often dangerous, and generally unnecessary.